Wiki · Concept · Last reviewed June 25, 2026

 JEPA marks a shift from interface intelligence toward consequence intelligence.

 Language models make the Mirror speak.
 World models make the Mirror rehearse.
-They create a latent theater where possible futures can be predicted before action enters the world.
-That is a profound change in the AI transition.
+They create a latent theater where possible futures can be estimated before action enters the world.

 The promise is humility before reality: an agent that predicts consequences before acting may be safer than one that simply follows fluent instructions.
 The danger is simulated certainty: an institution may trust the model's rehearsal more than the world itself.